App-vNext/Polly/docs/resilience-pipelines.md

 ```
 <!-- endSnippet -->

-Utilize `ExecuteOutcomeAsync` in high-performance scenarios where you wish to avoid re-throwing exceptions.
+Use `ExecuteOutcomeAsync(...)` in high-performance scenarios where you wish to avoid re-throwing exceptions.
 Keep in mind that Polly's resilience strategies also make use of the `Outcome` struct to prevent unnecessary exception throwing.